Psychedelic Therapy: Does the psychedelic experience matter?

 Part of an ongoing series.
 Drafts and edits ongoing (updated 6/24/24).
 Supporting documentation

-The Psychedelic Institute of Mental Health & Family Therapy in Palm Springs offers clinical consultation and fellowships in psychedelic-assisted psychotherapy and support as well as individual, relational and group ketamine-assisted psychotherapy online and on-location CA, NY, UT and VT.
+The Psychedelic Institute of Mental Health & Family Therapy offers clinical consultation and fellowships in psychedelic-assisted psychotherapy and support as well as individual, relational and group ketamine-assisted psychotherapy online through our connected clinicians.

-is and processing that doesn't just happen safely within the walls of a psychotherapy office or psychedelic center. increases access to in all 50 states have been studied as adjuncts to psychotherapy for over 100 years. in medicines ranging from to spans 100 years.
+is and processing this experience doesn't just happen safely within the walls of a psychotherapy office or posh psychedelic center. increases access to in all 50 states have been studied as adjuncts to psychotherapy for over 100 years. in medicines ranging from to spans 100 years.